Raji1009/Led-control-using-Arduino/README.md

 ### Name : Rajalakshmi R
 ### Reg No : 2122231110037

-# Led control using Arduino
+# exp : 1 : Led control using Arduino

 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.